 Bread & Hearth

 Adopting age-old bread making techniques, the bakes and goods of Bread & Hearth yields real and a distinct flavour.
 Besides good focaccias and ciabattas, it’s also a good place to have a good and hearty breakfast.
 Steak sandwiches, BLTs, and bacon focaccias – you’re pretty set for the weekend.

-Bread & Hearth, two locations including Keong Saik and Katong.
+Bread & Hearth, branches in Keong Saik and Katong.

 Simply Bread may be named as such but simple is not what they do.
 A great place to grab loaves and buns, this place is also a wonderland brimming with pastries, sliced breads, and large loaves.
-This quaint café puts out the good old ciabatta, sourdough, rye breads, plus some unusual creations like pesto, garlic, and green curry renditions.
-Our personal favourite?
-The guilty pleasure that is the sticky cinnamon bun.
+You can order them online too!

-Simply Bread, two locations at Fifth Avenue & Cluny Court.
+Simply Bread, branches in Fifth Avenue & Cluny Court.